-The hotel is in the midst of a two-year renovation.
-With the first phase of renovations completed, the hotel’s guest rooms and public spaces have been updated, the ski shop has expanded and administrative offices have been shuffled.
-Renovations also include transforming the Map Room to more of a lounge area with new furniture while staying true to the building's 1920-era style.
+The hotel finished a two-year renovation the summer of 2019.
+The hotel’s guest rooms and public spaces have been updated, the ski shop has expanded and administrative offices have been shuffled.
+Renovations also included transforming the Map Room to more of a lounge area with new furniture while staying true to the building's 1920-era style.
 A small bar was built in the room to serve coffee and alcoholic beverages.
 The large wooden wall map designed by architect Robert Reamer in the 1930s, which was recently sent to the National Park Service Conservation Laboratory in Arizona to be restored, is back in place and looking better than ever.

 The hotel's light-filled Terrace Grill with its oversized windows and cabins that range in amenities haven't changed.
 Stay in a Frontier Cabin with two queen beds and a shower, sink and toilet, a hot tub cabin that features an outdoor hot tub that accommodates six people, a cabin without a bath, or a two-room cabin without a bath.